Construction Oversight on Complex Residential Projects

 The CM produces the documentation directly because they're generating the data through their management of the project:

-Monthly Owner Report (12-20 pages): Earned value metrics showing budget committed vs. actual expenditure for every trade package.
-CPM schedule updated monthly with critical path analysis.
-Contingency tracking with a complete drawdown log.
-Quality reporting, safety reporting, project photography, upcoming milestones, and risk register updates.
+• Monthly owner report (12-20 pages) including earned value metrics, CPM schedule with critical path analysis, contingency tracking with drawdown log, quality and safety reporting, project photography, upcoming milestones, and risk register updates

-Weekly Progress Updates: Concise reports covering the past week's activities, the upcoming week's plan, any decisions needed from the owner, and status on open items.
+• Weekly progress updates covering the past week's activities, upcoming plan, decisions needed from the owner, and status on open items

-Three-Week Look-Ahead Schedule (published every Monday): A rolling short-term schedule showing detailed daily activities for the next three weeks, coordinated with subcontractor commitments and material deliveries.
+• Three-week look-ahead schedule published weekly, showing detailed daily activities coordinated with subcontractor commitments and material deliveries

-Change Order Log with Full Pricing Backup: Every change order logged with the originating condition, scope, subcontractor and material pricing backup, the CM's markup, GMP impact, and approval status.
+• Change order log with full pricing backup including originating condition, scope, subcontractor and material pricing, CM markup, GMP impact, and approval status

-Final Cost Reconciliation: A complete financial summary at project close showing the original GMP, all approved amendments, actual cost by trade, contingency usage, and savings distribution.
+• Final cost reconciliation showing original GMP, all approved amendments, actual cost by trade, contingency usage, and savings distribution.
 For a complete overview of BCG's deliverable framework and reporting formats, see our deliverables guide.

 Why This Matters

 On a project where the CM produces the cost data, manages the schedule, and reports the results directly to the owner, the quality and accuracy of the reporting is self-enforcing.
-The CM can't misrepresent cost data that the owner can independently verify through the open-book system.
-They can't spin schedule progress because the CPM schedule is updated with actual completion dates.
+Cost data is independently verifiable through the open-book system.
+Schedule progress is tracked against actual completion dates in the CPM schedule.
 The documentation is a natural output of managing the project, not a separate effort layered on top of someone else's management.

 How much does an owner's rep cost for a custom home?